Skin whitening / lightening creams

 Often what look like identical products may actually have different formulations and labelling to meet strict EU safety rules.
 It is important to read the labelling and ingredients list and check with your local Trading Standards if you are uncertain as to whether a product is legal or not.

-Trading Standards authorities across London are responsible for enforcing consumer protection laws such as the safety regulations for cosmetics and skin creams and are active in seizing banned products and prosecuting businesses.
+Trading Standards authorities across London are responsible for enforcing consumer protection laws such as the safety regulations for cosmetic products and are active in seizing banned products and prosecuting businesses.
 Where steroid-based creams are found, the Medicines and Healthcare Products Regulatory Agency (MHRA) will also be responsible as the products can be classed as medicines.

 View examples of our enforcement work on YouTube: